 A notice of this report and policy statement will be given to all students and employees annually.
 Those wishing a printed copy of this report may print directly from our webpage or may contact any member of the Angeles College administration for a printed copy sent by mail or picked up.

 Angeles College does not maintain dormitories or other facilities that are used outside of regular school hours.
 Sufficient faculty and staff are available throughout the building and grounds during business hours to reduce the likelihood of crime during school hours.
 Students and employees are encouraged to be vigilant and observant when in the non-campus or public areas, and to protect themselves and each other by reporting suspicious or illegal activity to proper authorities immediately.
-To help students and employees protect themselves and their properties, Angeles College develops and makes available to students and an updated crime log and safety tips.
+To help students and employees protect them and their property, Angeles College develops and makes available to students an updated crime log and safety tips.

 Angeles College Alerts will deliver messages using some or all of the following channels: